vodena/blackfox-examples/docs/examples/jupyter/Cancer_trening.md

 print("\nTest set error on manually train one network, which we can read in confusion matrix is",errorOnTestSetTrained,"%.")
 ```

+    Time to manually train one network is  52 seconds( 0 hours, 0 minutes and  52 seconds ).

+    We got confusion matrix:
+     [[19  1]
+     [ 0 15]]

+    Test set error on manually train one network, which we can read in confusion matrix is 2.857142857142857 %.

-# Option 2 - Parameter tuning
+# Option 2 - Parameter tuning by Grid search
-#### We have two type of parameters,  the parameters that are leaned from the model during the training and these are the weights, and we have some other parameters that stay fixed, and this parameters are called the hyperparameters.
-So for example this hyperparameters are the number of epoch, the bach size, the optimizer or the number of neurons in the layers.
-When we trained our ANN, we trained it with some fixed values of this hyperparameters, but meybe that by taking some other values we would get to better accuracy over all with K cross validation, and so that's what parameter tuning is all about, it consists of finding the best values of this hyperparameters and we are gonna do this with the technique called grid search that will test several combinations of this values and it will return the best choise that leads to the best accuracy with K cross validation.
+We have two type of model parameters, __the weights__ obtained during training process, and parameters that stay fixed, called the __hyperparameters__.
+The examples of th hyperparameters are __number of epochs__, __batch size__, __type of optimizer__, __number of layers__, __the number of neurons layers__ etc. The ANN trained in __Option 1__ used fixed values of these hyperparameters, but perhaps some other values would lead us to a better accuracy.

+The parameter tuning is all about finding the best values of the hyperparameters.
+We will try this using a simple technique called __Grid search__ that will test several combinations of hyperparameter and return the best choice that leads to the best accuracy obtained by K-fold cross validation.

 ```python